ossf/tac/process/request_resources.md

 ### Infrastructure

 _Program TBD as of June 2022.
 Intended program details below._
 Central infrastructure is available to qualifying projects for test and build support.
 Projects should submit requests on an annual basis to the OpenSSF Budget Committee, a minimum of three months before the requested start date.
 Projects are responsible for submitting a resource forecast with their request.
 The Budget Committee and project will work together to agree on minimum infrastructure support based on annual budget.
-Projects are responsible for communicating to the Budget Committee if there are anticipated increases (including spike events) arise.
+Projects are responsible for communicating to the Budget Committee if unanticipated increases (including spike events) arise.

 ### Maintainer stipends